dbackes7/dbackes7.github.io/the-notes-between-us.md

 The story blends humor, heart, and musical magic — exploring creativity, belonging, and what happens when a kid who’s always felt like an outsider finally finds the place where he fits.

-### Worldbuilding (MAGIS)
-Notes, lore, and ideas about the MAGIS world — its musical magic system, history, and cultural details.

 ### Characters
 Profiles, sketches, and development notes for the main cast.